by Tassanawan Malai |

 Highlights:

-- Learn more about the history of Thai elephants
+• Learn more about the history of Thai elephants

-- Give the elephants a mud bath
+• Give the elephants a mud bath

-- Swimming with the elephants in the local river
+• Swim with the elephants in the local river

-- Trekking on a scenic jungle trail – no riding
+• Trekking on a scenic jungle trail – no riding

-- Float down the river on a bamboo raft
+• Floating down the river on a bamboo raft

-If you’re looking for a trip full of elephant activities and jungle wonders, this tour offers two memorable tours: one with trekking and one without.
+If you’re looking for a trip full of activities and jungle wonders, this tour offers two memorable tours: one with trekking and one without.

 A typical day begins with a picturesque drive through Thailand’s countryside toward Mae Wang, a district about an hour and a half southwest of Chiang Mai City.
 Depending on the arrival time of your group and its size, the order of the day’s activities will be adjusted accordingly.